arc64/www.tecks.co.nz/books/important-learning-and-teaching-events/functional-sequences-of-learning-interactions/response-consequence-contingencies/index.md

 extinction.

 ![Figure 2550.
 The six main contingencies of reinforcement and punishment.](../../../../../assets/images/TECKSFig2550.png "Figure 2550.
-The six main contingencies of reinforcement and punishment."){.image-inline}
+The six main contingencies of reinforcement and punishment."){: .image-inline}

 *Figure 2550.
 The six main contingencies of reinforcement and punishment.*